Looking back on our history of providing “traditional” BVFLS work, we’ve enjoyed the long-time luxury of complacency.

 When it comes to recalibrating your services, what would they immediately begin doing or doing differently?

 So that prospects would see a future with you.

-Well, they might suggest creating a Minimum Viable Service that will future-proof your practice for times when people don’t need, say, an $8-10k BVFLS service.
+Well, they might suggest you create a Minimum Viable Service that will future-proof your practice for times when people don’t want or need or can’t afford your higher-priced BVFLS service.

 So what is a Minimum Viable Service?

 What is a Minimum Viable Service?